Kernel class

 is a scalar grey-value image, then all pixels with a finite value form the kernel.
 The kernel then

 has the given weights associated to each pixel.
-After calling dip::Kernel::IgnoreZeros
+After calling dip::Kernel::IgnoreZeros, all pixels

 with a finite, non-zero value form the kernel.